Follow the Sun (film): Plot

-His career prospers in the next few years, but World War II interrupts.
-After serving in the Air Force, Hogan returns to golfing and becomes a great champion.
-He is still unable to talk to fans or clown around, and has acquired an image in the media of a robotic, cold competitor with the nickname "The Texas Iceberg".
-He envies Williams easy way with fans.
+Hogan's career prospers in the next few years but is interrupted by his service in World War II.
+When he returns, he becomes a great champion but is still unable to talk to fans or enjoy himself, and he has acquired an image in the media of a robotic, cold competitor with the nickname of the "Texas Iceberg".
+He envies Williams' easy way with fans.
+At a tournament at Pebble Beach, Hogan's intense concentration causes him to miss his former commanding officer General Richardson and later chastises himself for failing to play golf and acknowledge the gallery at the same time.